This Call closes at 5pm on 31st July 2020

 All codes used must have undergone a technical review as part of the RAC process.
 Codes which have not done so will be requested to submit a technical case prior to the application being considered.

-Application process: proposals should be submitted using the DiRAC-2.5y Director’s Discretionary Call application form.
-The form is attached to this e-mail and will also be available from the DiRAC website.
+Application process: proposals should be submitted using the Director’s Discretionary Call application form, which can be downloaded from the links below.

 You must include the application number where the required technical case associated with the software to be used in this application can be obtained.
 You do not need to resubmit technical information that you have already provided – however, you may be asked to provide evidence of the scalability of your codes if you will be using the code at a larger scale than was previously requested.

-Assessment process: Proposals will be reviewed by the Director, the RAC chairs and the Technical Manager.
+Assessment process: Proposals will be reviewed by the Director of Innovation and Technology, the RAC chairs and the Technical Manager.

 Assessment criteria: Proposals will be assessed based on the following criteria: